KITESURFING HOLIDAYS - CAPE TOWN

 DOLPHIN / KITE BEACH

 A little further around the bay you come to Dolphin Beach (Table View), popularly known as Kite Beach.
 Most kiters stay in Table View and this is the area's main beach, with special views across the bay to its namesake mountain.
 Southeaster cross-shore winds and you'll catch some good waves.
-Shops to visit here: Best kiteboarding, Liquid Force, Naish Suntrax, Ocean Spirit (see tab above).
+Shops to visit here: Best kiteboarding Africa, Liquid Force, Naish Suntrax, (see tab above).

 'Big Bay' comes next with a pleasant grassy rigging area.
 A lot of residential development has sprung up here, but it remains a hugely popular kite spot, in spite of it being a relatively 'small' bay.
 This spot is also busy with windsurfers, so keep the peace.
 The wind is cross / cross-onshore from the left again.
 Shops to visit here: Cabrinha (see below).